 Hard-wired interlock to cut power to the drum motor, or is the interlock software (sensed motor current turns off the motor)?
 This probably depends on the stall torque.

-If, due to the magic of a mechanical design, the rigid door can only open when the drum is in a specific fixed position, then perhaps a sensor (hall sensor) could be attached to the fixed structure to sense the door is open (magnet on the door).
+If, due to the magic of a mechanical design, the rigid door can only open when the drum is in a specific fixed position, then perhaps a sensor (hall sensor) could be attached to the fixed structure to sense a magnet on the door.

 PCB Interface